Best Zepbound Providers That Accept Insurance in 2026

 How we verified and scored these providers

-We built this ranking by reading each provider's own published policies, pricing pages, and FAQs — not marketing language.
-When a provider's sales page contradicted its FAQ (as happened with Sesame's PA language), we surfaced the contradiction instead of picking the flattering version.
+We built this comparison by reading each provider own published policies, pricing pages, and FAQs — not marketing language.
+When a provider sales page contradicted its FAQ (Sesame PA language was a real example), we surfaced the contradiction instead of using the flattering version.

 Source hierarchy

-- Provider-owned URLs first: ro.co, sesamecare.com, formhealth.co, plushcare.com, knownwell.co, noom.com, calibrate.com, weightwatchers.com, walgreens.com
+- Provider-owned URLs first: ro.co, sesamecare.com, formhealth.co, plushcare.com, knownwell.co, noom.com, calibrate.com, weightwatchers.com, walgreens.com, hims.com

 - Manufacturer-owned: zepbound.lilly.com, lilly.com/lillydirect, pricinginfo.lilly.com

-- Dated third-party analyses: KFF, GoodRx Research, AMA prior-authorization research, Honest Care patient-access data
+- Dated third-party analyses: KFF, GoodRx Research, AMA prior-authorization research

 | Criterion | Points |